50 Fun Things to do on a Rainy Day in NYC (or Snowy Cold Day!)

 15. Sample Food Around the Chelsea Market

-Where my foodies at?
+Where are my foodies at?
 If you want to feel more like a local New Yorker on a rainy day, enjoy sampling some food and exploring around the Chelsea Market.

 Located in one of my favorite Neighborhoods, Chelsea, you will be nearby the Whitney Museum and The Highline if the weather lets up.
-Additionally, the Chelsea Market is considered one of the best indoor marketplaces in the world with over 20 food vendors.
+Additionally, the Chelsea Market is considered one of the best indoor marketplaces in the world, with over 20 food vendors.

 Currently, the Chelsea Market also has one of the newest exhibits – Life of a Neuron – which is a really interesting and immersive art experience.

 Address: 75 9th Ave, New York, NY 10011